ryan-mangeno/Apple-Silicon-Opengl-Setup-Script/README.md

 1. Clone or download this repository.
 2. Ensure that **Homebrew** and **GLFW** are installed.
 3. Download **GLAD** from [glad.dav1d.de](https://glad.dav1d.de/) and place it in your `Downloads` folder.
-4. Ensure **Bear** is installed if you're using Neovim for better LSP support
+4. Ensure **Bear** is installed if you're using Neovim for better LSP support.
 5. Run the script:

    ```bash